 A proud city, already back then.
 The Bach city of Gotha.
 Even in back then distances Wechmar was located right on the doorstep of Gotha.
 Google Maps tells today: 54 minutes on foot.
 From city limit to community limit.

 No. 3.
 His brother-Bach, has become a carpet maker, and he has had three sons.
-He learned to make music and the back the ruling count of Schwarzburg Arnstadt sent him to Italy and payed for that, to become an even better musician.
+He learned to make music and the back the ruling count of Schwarzburg Arnstadt sent him to Italy and paid for that, to become an even better musician.
 Of these three brothers the youngest became blind during an accident and was then called the blind Jonas, and they told a lot of adventurous.
-As he died unmarried, descendents probably result from his other two brothers name and gender relations and they have lived in Mechtersteadt back then (located between Eisenach and Gotha) or in the communities around.
+As he died unmarried, descendants probably result from his other two brothers name and gender relations, and they have lived in Mechtersteadt back then (located between Eisenach and Gotha) or in the communities around.
 The band leader Johann Ludewig Bach, you died in the year 1730 in Meiningen, whose blessed father, Jacob Bach, who had been cantor in the city of Suhl, was of that tribe, as well the many years back died dome cantor at Braunschweig Stephan Bach (whose brother Bach was a preacher in Laehnstaedt close to Weimar).
 It is said that some residents found of this tribe with this name lived there under the rule of the Gentlemen of Seebach Sovereignty, in particular Oepffershausen, however, whether those who are mentioned right here and now result from a side tribe, is unknown.

 We read about the Bach City of Arnstadt above...